-Melinda Powell, née Ziemer, Director and Co-Founder, DRI, M.A.
+Melinda Powell, Director and Co-Founder, DRI, M.A.
 Psychology and Religion, Adv.
 Dipl.
-Psychotherapy, Dipl.
-Supervision, and Dreamwork Cert.
+Psych., Dipl.
+Supervision, & Dreamwork Cert.

 Melinda Powell co-founded and directs the DRI.
 She has also served as Vice President of the International Association for the Study of Dreams.
 Melinda has developed and teaches the practice of ‘Lucid Surrender’.
 Her writings on lucid dreaming have appeared in a variety of publications.
 She is currently researching spiritual and religious experiences in dreams.